lucaswehmuth/hugo-demo-netlify/README.md

 # hugo-demo-netlify

-As seen on the folowwing tutorial by Envato Tuts+: https://www.youtube.com/watch?v=hjD9jTi_DQ4
+As seen on the following tutorial by Envato Tuts+: https://www.youtube.com/watch?v=hjD9jTi_DQ4